arturobernalg/leetcode/PlusOne/README.md

 Explanation: The array represents the integer 9.
 Incrementing by one gives 9 + 1 = 10.
 Thus, the result should be [1,0].

+## Result

+Runtime: 0 ms, faster than 100.00% of C++ online submissions for Plus One.
+Memory Usage: 8.9 MB, less than 12.66% of C++ online submissions for Plus One.